alejandrocqvd/IDEA-MR-Room-Planner/README.md

 Due to the large file size of .glb 3D models, a good amount of assets were excluded from this repository.

+Also, in the project files you can tell the project was originally called ```PROJECT-MR```, this was before I realized IDEA MR Room Planner was a lot cooler (the logo is from Escape from Tarkov).

 ## Features

 - **Life-Sized 3D Models:** Visualize furniture at true scale within your actual space.